 - Ensure that the funding for ESOL and the conditions for funding are clear and sufficient for learners to achieve independence and employment.
-Of primary importance is the need for the policy and implementation to be informed by up-to-date research evidence and data on adult second language acquisition. - Commission a cost-benefit analysis of investing in ESOL to determine the most effective investment strategies for targeting ESOL provision for learners to find employment and pay into the public purse. - Consider funding models which incentivise employers to upskill the workforce, including through ESOL programmes. - Develop/enable different funding models in further education to ensure colleges are not disincentivised from offering ESOL provision over Functional Skills English.2 - Establish criteria to assess and monitor the impact of ESOL provision on learning, achievement, and progression to mainstream provision and employment.
-Review the effectiveness of delivery at regular intervals and make improvements where necessary. - Produce and implement ESOL policy which sets out strategic plans and targets for the delivery of ESOL in England.
-Cross-government coordination is key, considering the very many departments and organisations involved with aspects such as policy, standards, qualifications, delivery, funding, examinations, teacher training, audit, inspection and, lately, the mayoral combined authorities with the remit of Skills England regarding ESOL still to be established. - Add an additional yes/no field marker to the ILR to identify learners whose first language is not English.
+Of primary importance is the need for the policy and implementation to be informed by up-to-date research evidence and data on adult second language acquisition. - Commission a cost-benefit analysis of investing in ESOL to determine the most effective investment strategies for targeting ESOL provision for learners to find employment and pay into the public purse. - Consider funding models which incentivise employers to upskill the workforce, including through ESOL programmes. - Develop/enable different funding models in further education to ensure colleges are not disincentivised from offering ESOL provision over Functional Skills English.

-2 Recognised and funded ESOL qualifications, rather than provision based on Functional Skills English (FSE) should be the option of choice for these learners, because it addresses the distinctive language learning needs of ESOL learners.
+&lt;sup>2 Recognised and funded ESOL qualifications, rather than provision based on Functional Skills English (FSE) should be the option of choice for these learners, because it addresses the distinctive language learning needs of ESOL learners.
 Research by The Education and Training Foundation on the suitability of FSE for ESOL learners (2021) highlights concerns that FSE courses (created for learners for whom English is their first language) do not meet the needs of learners whose first language is not English, and that FSE teachers do not have the skills to teach English as an Additional Language (EAL)/ESOL.
-As a result, these learners are disproportionately disadvantaged, as they do not make the progress of which they are capable, and government spending is not being used effectively or efficiently.
+As a result, these learners are disproportionately disadvantaged,